gudi99/100DaysOfMLCode/README.md

 Started New Lesson "Choose Your Own Algorithm" of Udacity course.

 This is not a teaching lesson but like a practical session.
 The purpose of this lesson is that I have to select my own algorithm and learn it and try to apply it to my data sets and get the accuracy.
 Their intention behind this lesson is that a Machine Learning Practioner should do the things on his own whatever they are trying make me do is the machine learning engineer does throught his ML journey.

+#### Due to the exams, this is stopped for a while.
+It will be continued after the exams.